bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

 ## 6. Module structure

 ```
-interactive_fiction/
+interactive_fiction/                  # THIS repo's Django app.
+The Ink
+                                      # interpreter and the generic plugins
+                                      # live in the separate ink_engine
+                                      # repository, not here.
     __init__.py
     apps.py
-    models.py            # Story, StoryAccess, StoryImage, EngineAPI,
+    models.py            # Story, StoryAccess, EngineAPI, CurrentGame,
-                          # StorySystemConfig, CurrentGame, SaveState,
+                          # SaveState, user_can_access(), sync_engine_apis()
-                          # user_can_access()
-    engine.py             # InkRuntimeState and the Ink interpreter — containers,
-                           # output, diverts, choices, variables, tunnels,
-                           # functions, threads, LISTs, sequences/cycles/shuffles
-                           # with seeded RNG, EXTERNAL dispatch, full state
-                           # serialization; `ref` parameters not implemented
-    engine_api.py          # EngineAPIDescriptor, discover_api_descriptors() —
+    engine_api.py          # discover_api_descriptors() — wraps the engine's
-                            # the plugin-discovery/trust-gate mechanism
+                            # discover_plugins() with this application's
+                            # trust gate and caching
     engine_services.py      # bindings_for() — the single call site that branches
                              # on Story.is_engine_trusted to assemble a story's
                              # real EXTERNAL bindings
-    engine_config_schemas.py # Hand-coded (non-eval) validators for each plugin's
-                              # StorySystemConfig.config shape
-    engine_plugins/          # Generic, reusable engine-level building blocks
-        __init__.py
-        character_occupancy.py  # schedule-driven "who is where" state; refuses a
-                                 # location the story's map does not declare
-        characters.py            # per-character keyed storage (attributes, known-set)
-        containers.py             # holders declared to BE containers
-        costs.py                   # what an action costs, and whether it is affordable
-        inventory.py                # item placement and holder inventories
-        item_text.py                 # an item's description, chosen by where it is
-        location_graph.py             # the map: declared places, discovery, details
-        quests.py                      # quests, goals, and a journal
-        scheduling.py                   # minute-based clock and timed-event bookkeeping
-        skills.py                        # percentile roll-under skill-check mechanic
     ingestion.py            # Game-folder discovery, manifest parsing, and
                              # Story creation/drift-verification, anchored to
                              # the gallery's own DirectoryIndex/FileIndex
-    images.py                # Resolves an image/video tag to a real FileIndex
+    images.py                # Resolves an image/video tag to a real FileIndex row
-                              # row and links it as a StoryImage
+    bundle_media.py           # media served out of a bundled game
+    game_saves_database.py     # the database-backed game-saves store
+    story_markup.py             # story text to HTML
+    signals.py                   # cache invalidation on Story save
     views.py                  # library(), play(), play_submit(), play_undo(),
                                # play_restart(), character_creation(...),
                                # preferences(), and the shared engine-state